cashapp/spirit/README.md

 In some workloads this can result in significant performance improvements, because updates from the binary log are merged and de-duplicated. i.e. if a row is updated 10 times, it will only be copied once.

-**Note:** Spirit does not support `VARCHAR` primary keys, so it does not need to worry about collations where 'a' != 'A' in the change row map.
+**Note:** This optimization only applies if the entire `PRIMARY KEY` is memory comparable.
+If you use a `VARCHAR` primary key, it will use a slower queue-based approach.

 ### Multi-threaded copy